 The idea of content marketing is discussed and how it has become mainstream in terms of the relationship between marketing and learning — they should feed off of each other and it is noted that good marketing should be truly valuable.

-22:45 – Jeff and Celisa highly recommend reflecting on these questions internally, as a team to potentially come up with some actions related to each of them.
-It is emphasized that you need to start to conceptualize yourself as a learning leader and conceptualize your organization as leading learning in the field or industry you serve.
+[22:45] – We highly recommend reflecting on these questions internally and as a team to potentially come up with some actions related to each of them.
+You need to start to conceptualize yourself as a learning leader and conceptualize your organization as leading learning in the field or industry you serve.

 Thanks again to CommPartners for sponsoring this podcast episode.